fabianbadoi/kamikaze_di/README.md

 I don't know, find out is on my TODO list.

 ## Examples
-There's examples in repo and the documentation.
+There are examples in repo and the documentation.